CSS127. Art and Science in Degrowth: A ManiQuesto

 Dr. Laura Donkers

 Laura Donkers is an independent artist and curator specialising in strategic community engagement and behaviour change projects.
 She holds a Phd which explored how artistic co-creative methods strategically promote eco-social regeneration for small island communities.
-Laura is a multi-media visual artist, and founder of Limen Lab – an initiative which delivers eco-art projects documenting and promoting the exchange between society and ecosystems. https://www.lauradonkers.art/about
+Laura is a multi-media visual artist, and founder of Limen Lab – an initiative which delivers eco-art projects documenting and promoting the exchange between society and ecosystems. https://www.lauradonkers.art/about - external link

 Penelope Cain